Terms & Conditions

 From time to time an independent Hospice may choose to cease their own lottery and benefit from the higher amounts that can be raised by Local Hospice Lottery for their local community.
 In these instances, existing players in these lotteries can be ‘transferred’ to Local Hospice Lottery.
 All transferring players will have the option to remain with their existing payment subscription and details on the transfer process will be provided in advance.

-For players that pay £5 per month or equivalent, they will accrue up to 8 additional entries in the Christmas draw (as described in the terms for players whose first payment is received by Local Hospice Lottery after 23 December 2020).
+For players that pay £5 per month or equivalent, they will accrue up to 8 additional entries in the Christmas draw (as described above).
 Any players that remain with a lower monthly subscription (or equivalent other frequency) will not accrue additional entries in the annual Christmas draw.
 For the avoidance of doubt, irrespective of the chosen subscription amount, all players must pay £1 per entry per draw, payable in advance.

 Debit Card or Cheque Payments

 It is also possible for you to pay for entries without setting up a regular payment.
-We accept payments by non-recurring debit card or cheque and you can make a payment in advance.
-Where you have opted into making payments in this way, we will send you a reminder when your payment is due.
+We accept payments by non-recurring debit card or cheque.
+Where you have opted into making payments in this way, we will send you a reminder when your next payment is due.
 You can find out more about how to make these payments by calling 0800 316 0645.